Warren Gatland’s highs and lows as Wales head coach - NewsBreak

 Warren Gatland is to return for a second spell as Wales head coach, three years after leaving the role, following the departure of fellow New Zealander Wayne Pivac.

-Here, the PA news agency takes a look at the highs and lows of his first stint in charge from 2008 until 2019.
+Here, the PA news agency takes a look at the highs and lows of his first stint in charge from 2008-19.

 The Highs